-The approach and methodology used for the risk assessment is included in the Water Quality Risk Assessment Workshop Output Paper.
-Risks were assessed as both uncontrolled (i.e. inherent risk) and controlled (i.e. residual risk).
-The hazards and hazardous events identified as having a "high" or "very high" residual risk are listed in Table 3 below.
-Detailed assessment is presented in the risk report.
+The approach and methodology used for the risk assessment is included in the Risk Assessment Register (Excel spreadsheet).
+Risks were assessed as both uncontrolled (i.e. maximum risk) and controlled (i.e. residual risk).
+The hazards and hazardous events, risk assessment and uncertainty ratings are included the Risk Register.

-The risk assessment will be reviewed comprehensively every 4 years (with the next review due in 2018), unless there is a significant change to the supply schemes (e.g. treatment processes).
+The risk assessment will be reviewed comprehensively every 4 years (with the next review due in 2024), unless there is a significant change to the supply schemes (e.g. treatment processes).